 - How much does it cost?
-Membership (for 2007) is just $25 per couple (or individual if you are single) if you want to download the quarterly DeFever Cruisers MAGAZINE.
-If you want to have the Magazine mailed to you in the USA, the total cost is $35 per year.
+Membership is just $28 per couple (or individual if you are single) if you want to download the quarterly DeFever Cruisers MAGAZINE.
+If you want to have the Magazine mailed to you in the USA, the total cost is greater to cover cost of printing and mailing.
 Non-USA members must download the Magazine.

 - How many people are members?
-Our membership has grown to over 450.
-Since most of the memberships are actually couples, the total number of people is about 900.
-Check the Member STATS page on this website for the latest.
+Our membership is about 350 active.
+Since most of the memberships are actually couples, the total number of people is about 700.

 - How would I find other boats to cruise with?
 Fly our DF Cruisers Burgee from your bow staff and watch for other member boats.
 Read the DeFever Cruisers NEWS to see who is going to be cruising where.
 Attend our rendezvous and meet members.